 To evaluate our model's capability in generalizing to non-quasi-static simulations, we simulate the dynamics of the low-resolution simulation mesh using a semi-implicit backward Euler scheme.
 This allows us to model ballistic effects that are not present in our training dataset which was simulated under the quasi-static assumption.
 We further exaggerate the ballistic effects in the simulation by shaking the head back and forth in conjunction with the muscle contractions and jaw motion.

-We compare the reconstructed surface inferred from the input mesh with unseen dynamics (middle row of Fig. \ref{fig:unseen_physics}b) and the reference surface conforming to the quasi-static simulation mesh (middle row of Fig. \ref{fig:unseen_physics}a).
-Also, we visualize heatmaps showing average facial deformations across the training data (top row of Fig. \ref{fig:unseen_physics}c) and the deformation differences between the predicted and reference surfaces, respectively (middle row of Fig. \ref{fig:unseen_physics}c).
+We compare the reconstructed surface inferred from the input mesh with unseen dynamics (middle row of Figure \ref{fig:unseen_physics}b) and the reference surface conforming to the quasi-static simulation mesh (middle row of Figure \ref{fig:unseen_physics}a).
+Also, we visualize heatmaps showing average facial deformations across the training data (top row of Figure \ref{fig:unseen_physics}c) and the deformation differences between the predicted and reference surfaces, respectively (middle row of Figure \ref{fig:unseen_physics}c).
 We highlight that although the nose shows little or no deformations throughout the training data (thus, showing the nose as a dark blue region in the first heatmap), our model is capable of inferring them from the unseen input (showing as a lighter blue region in the second heatmap).

-Similarly, we visualize the dynamic simulations and reconstructions in a time sequence in Fig. \ref{fig:dyn_seq} along with the heatmaps (Fig. \ref{fig:unseen_physics}e-f) showing deformation differences between the quasi-static and dynamic simulation meshes (Fig. \ref{fig:unseen_physics}a-b) and also the reference conforming quasi-static surface (Fig. \ref{fig:unseen_physics}c) and the reconstructed surface inferred from the dynamic low-resolution simulation mesh (Fig. \ref{fig:unseen_physics}d), respectively.
-Regions with distinctive facial deformations of the inferred faces (Fig. \ref{fig:dyn_seq}e) are in line with the deformed regions of the input simulation meshes (Fig. \ref{fig:dyn_seq}f), implying generalizations beyond the quasi-static simulation data.
+Similarly, we visualize the dynamic simulations (with yaw rotation motions of the head) and their reconstructions in a time sequence in Figure \ref{fig:dyn_seq} along with the heatmaps (Figure \ref{fig:dyn_seq}e-f) showing deformation differences between the quasi-static/dynamic simulation meshes (Figure \ref{fig:dyn_seq}a/b), and also the reference conforming quasi-static surface (Figure \ref{fig:dyn_seq}c) and the reconstructed surface inferred from the dynamic low-resolution simulation mesh (Figure \ref{fig:dyn_seq}d), respectively.
+Regions with distinctive facial deformations of the inferred faces (Figure \ref{fig:dyn_seq}e) are in line with the deformed regions of the input simulation meshes (Figure \ref{fig:dyn_seq}f), implying generalizations beyond the quasi-static simulation data.